darwins-challenge/fly-me-to-the-moon/manuscript/Framework.md

 Up until now, we've done everything by hand.
-You might notice that some of the work is applicable, such as generating a random population of trees, and applying reproduction, crossover and mutation to build new generations is applicable to every genetic programming task.
+You might notice that some of the work is applicable, such as generating a random population of trees, and applying reproduction, crossover and mutation to build new generations is to every genetic programming task.

 To help you solve genetic programs quickly, we've wrapped up most of the machinations necessary to abstract these concerns away into a library.
 We're